Aria-NL/CompProgrammingStuff/README.md

 ## Stack
 This program emulates a stack with a vector.
 Users can input the commands "push", "pop", "top", and "list".

+## BST
+This program constructs a Binary Search Tree based on user input, searches for a value inside the tree, then lists some general specs about the tree.